 As well as her own work, Juliet illustrated books for William Jay Smith (Laughing Time, 1953, Poems: 1947-1957, 1957; Boy Blue’s Book of Beasts, 1957 and Puptents and Pebbles, a Nonsense A B C, 1959), Emilie Macleod (The Seven Remarkable Bears, 1954) and Herbert Read’s selected poems for the young, This Way, Delight, 1956.
 In 1962 she received a citation from the Society of Illustrators for her book Frogs Merry (1961) and Lady Bird, Quickly was listed as a New York Herald Tribune Honor Book in 1967.
 Four of her other publications were nominated for the New York Times’ Ten Best Children’s Books of the Year: Five Little Monkeys, (1952); Beasts from a Brush (1955); Two Little Birds And Three (1960) and Birds (1969).

 Her drawings and paintings were widely exhibited, including shows at the Art Institute of Chicago, Baltimore Museum, Worcester Museum and the Gropper Art Gallery, Cambridge, Massachusetts.

 Juliet’s prolific output included beautifully illustrated letters, regular hand-drawn Christmas and other occasional cards as well as one-off pieces sent to family and friends to mark important occasions: births, marriages, new homes.
 We have been fortunate enough to be able to reproduce some of these works, which form the current Juliet Kepes collection at Armadillo Central.
-These are high quality prints on heavyweight 310 gsm Hahnemühle fine art paper using archival inks.
-We also have handful of cards designed by her, see the Art page for details.
-Email us for print availability and pricing.
+These include prints on 310 gsm Hahnemühle fine art paper using archival inks.
+We also have handful of cards designed by her.
+Email us for further details.